-Alternative 3 is considered to be the most effective alternative evaluated and will provide a high degree of long-term effectiveness; reduction in toxicity, mobility, and volume (TMV); and short-term effectiveness.
+Alternative 3 is considered to be an effective alternative and will provide a high degree of long-term effectiveness; reduction in toxicity, mobility, and volume (TMV); and short-term effectiveness.
 This alternative has been developed to meet RAOs protective of human health and the environment and comply with location-, chemical-, and action-specific ARARs and to-be-considered (TBC) criteria.
 Alternative 3 meets the RAOs as follows:

-- RAO 1 To reduce human and ecological risk related to the COCs in the soil on or adjacent to federal land, the locations recommended for removal in the HHERA are included in the excavation areas of Alternative 3. - RAO 2 To address elevated concentrations of contaminants (that is, concentrations significantly exceeding the numerical removal action goals [RAGs]) outside the TCS in or adjacent to wash areas that are within, or have the potential to migrate to, the HNWR during storms, areas with significant exceedances of numerical RAGs are included in the excavation areas of Alternative 3. - RAO 3 To remove debris, burnt material, and/or discolored soil associated with elevated hazardous substances, visually identified debris, burnt material, and/or discolored soils will be removed and disposed of offsite.
+- RAO 1 To reduce human and ecological risk related to the COCs in the soil on or adjacent to federal land, the locations recommended for removal in the HHERA are included in the excavation areas of Alternative 3. - RAO 2 To address elevated concentrations of contaminants (that is, concentrations significantly exceeding the numerical removal action goals [RAGs]) outside the TCS in or adjacent to wash areas that are within, or have the potential to migrate to, the HNWR during storms, areas with significant exceedances of numerical RAGs are included in the excavation areas of Alternative 3.